DiGitHubCap/raritynetwork-screenshot-util/README.md

 ## screenshot utility for [Utils.Rarity.Network](https://utils.rarity.network)

-This is a command-line tool that takes a screenshot using either FLIF or BPG and upload it to [Utils.Rarity.Network](https://utils.rarity.network).
+This is a command-line tool that takes a screenshot using either FLIF or BPG and uploads it to [Utils.Rarity.Network](https://utils.rarity.network).

 ### Dependencies